Information about the IVEProject

 - My students aren't good at English.
 Will they be OK?

-- Do the students use Skype or some other tool?
+- Do the students use Zoom or some other tool?
 Is it synchronous or asynchronous?

-- How does my group of students get paired with other students?
+- How are my students linked with other students?

 - Which universities / schools have been participating?